-Far-right group's ship held in Cyprus, Sri Lankans on board ask for asylum
+CORRECTED-Far-right group's ship held in Cyprus, Sri Lankans on board ask for asylum

 3 Min Read

-ATHENS (Reuters) - A ship an anti-migrant group planned to use as part of its campaign to protect Europe's shores from mass migration has been detained in Cyprus while the status of a group of Sri Lankans on board is being investigated.
+ATHENS, July 27 (Reuters) - A ship an anti-migrant group planned to use as part of its campaign to protect Europe's shores from mass migration has been detained in Cyprus while the status of a group of Sri Lankans on board is being investigated.

 Members of the Identarian movement, which says it wants to protect Europe's identity from mass immigration, last week said they had chartered the C-Star which would set sail towards the Libyan coast to monitor humanitarian operations there.